 See the Cave Without a Name

 Eighty feet below ground, visiting the Cave Without a Name is one of the most fun things to do in Boerne.
-The living cavern is filled with massive stalagmites and stalactites, creating a slightly eerie and yet beautiful space.
+The living cavern is filled with massive stalagmites and stalactites, creating a slightly eerie but beautiful space.

 Visit the AgriCultural Museum and Arts Center